Nathaniel O. Brickens

 Trombone Teaching Assistant

-A native of Alabama, Sterling Tanner holds a Bachelor of Music Education Degree from Columbus State University, a Master of Music Degree from the University of Texas at Austin (UT), and he is currently working towards a Doctor of Musical Arts Degree in Trombone Performance at UT.
-His principal teachers include Nathaniel Brickens and Bradley Palmer.
+A native of Georgia, Evan Williams holds a Bachelor of Music Education Degree from Columbus State University, a Master of Music Degree from the University of Texas at Austin (UT), and he is currently working towards a Doctor of Musical Arts Degree in Trombone Performance at UT.
+His principal teachers include Nathaniel Brickens and Bradley Palmer, and he has performed on masterclasses presented by Joseph Alessi, George Curran, Nathan Zagonc, Colin Williams, Gerry Pagano, Bill Thomas, David Garcia, Brian Hecht, and others.